WayneNyariroh/StoreSales_Analysis/README.md

 # StoreSales_Analysis

 SuperStore Sales Dataset EDA and Visualization using Python.

-Going through the data cleaning and processing; before exploring the sales and performance of the store, querying the dataset and visualizing the findings.
+> Going through the data cleaning and processing; before exploring the sales and performance of the store, querying the dataset and visualizing the findings.

-A [Dashboard](https://github.com/WayneNyariroh/StoreSales_PowerBI_Dashboard) for the project is also available.
+A [Dashboard](https://github.com/WayneNyariroh/StoreSales_PowerBI_Dashboard) for the project made in PowerBI is also linked.

 ![StoreSales_Dashboard!](assets/images/DashboardScreenshot.png "SuperStore Sales Dashboard")